esl/MongooseIM/doc/authentication-methods/client-certificate.md

 ## Overview

 Clients connected to MongooseIM may authenticate with their TLS certificates.
-This method is a combination of the `SASL EXTERNAL` mechanism and a compatible certificate-aware backend.
+This method uses `SASL EXTERNAL` mechanism.

 ## Server-side prerequisites